rus777777/terraform-team-1/asg/README.md

 ## General info
-This ASG scales across 3 Availability Zones.
+This ASG scales across 3 Availability Zones in our VPC.
-The Auto Scaling group is accessible from the Application Load Balancer, while the Elastic Load Balancer is connected via the Internet.
+The WordPress at instance(s) of Auto Scaling group is accessible from the Elastic Load Balancer, while the Elastic Load Balancer is accessable from the Internet through IGW.
-ASG Template - Automatically selects the latest golden image.
+ASG launch template - Automatically selects the latest golden image with pre-installed web server and wordpress services.
 Elastic Load Balancer is on public subnets, Auto Scaling Group is on private subnets.